WSU-CptS-322-Fall-2023/termproject-bookworms/Documents/DesignDocument.md

 <img src="reviewPage.png" alt="image" width="350" height="auto">
 <img src="createReviewPage.png" alt="image" width="350" height="auto">

-(***in iteration-1***) Brainstorm with your team members and identify the pages that you think should be created.
-If you included most of the major pages, it will be acceptable.

-(***in iteration-2***) Revise your page list and descriptions and include any additional pages that you will include in your view.
-In iteration-2, you will be deducted points if your view description is still superficial and doesn't list and explain all pages of your application.

 # 3. Progress Report

-Write a short paragraph summarizing your progress in iteration1 / iteration2.

 ***in iteration 1**
 In iteration 1 BookWorms have implemented the bare bones of the Book App.
 This includes the functions: to add books or add a review to specific books; register as an admin or register as a regular user; log in and out; and liking reviews.
 We started to create a coherent theme for the view, but that is still in progress, along with making the admin exclusive actions only available to admins.
 Upcoming problems to tackle are adding genres to books and the action top sort books and reviews.

 ***in iteration 2**
-In iteration 2 Bookworms have implemented the following: preventions for non-users posting and adding books and regular users adding books; regular users can delete their previous posts and admins and delete any post; added a genres to book relationship, this is for users to have other books recommended to them potentially; added a display profile page for when a user or admin logs in.
-Theme for the view is still in progress, this is part of the upcoming agenda to polish off the UI, along with search, recommended genres, and testing.
+In iteration 2 Bookworms have implemented the following: preventions for non-users posting and adding books and regular users adding books; regular users can delete their previous posts and admins and delete any post; added a genres to book relationship, this is for users to have other books recommended to them potentially, for now each tag for the book can be selected to see other books in that genre; and added a display profile page for when a user or admin logs in.
+The theme for the view is still in progress, this is part of the upcoming agenda to polish off the UI, along with search, recommended genres, and testing.

 # 4. Testing Plan